-Emmie and I were in China a little while ago and we had such an amazing time.
-Its natural beauty, friendly people and busy, lovely character surprised us and drew us in - it's definitely a country we will return to.
+Emmie and I visited China three times while we were traveling, and we loved every visit.
+Its natural beauty, friendly people and busy, lovely character surprised us and showed us a different country to what we were expecting.

 It remains a highlight of our adventures so far.

-Here’s our Top 10 reasons why you should do it too:
+Here’s our top reasons why you should do it too:

 2. It's beautiful.
 Night time on the wall is quiet and peaceful yet heavy with the weight of an incredible history - Genghis Khan, Chinese dynasties, Mulan...China has so much natural beauty to offer tourists and the Great Wall in a remote forest is a crazy visual collision of man-made wonder and beautiful nature.
 It's definitely something to write home about.